KirstLab/scRNA-seq_vasculature_poplar_apex/README.md

 snakemake -c1 -p generates_raw_counts_from_rds
 ```

-### Using the orthologs mapping from orthofinder to rename Poplar genes
+### Using the orthologs mapping from orthofinder to rename Populus genes

 **Inputs:**